 Evaluate Your Assets

-An advisor can also help you to thoroughly evaluate each of your assets.
+An advisor can also help you thoroughly evaluate each of your assets.
 Those include investment portfolios, pension income, Social Security, and any other assets you might have.

 When evaluating these, it’s important to note how the money you withdraw will be taxed.
 Are your portfolios taxable, tax deferred, or tax free?
-A good decumulation strategy can help reduce taxes in retirement and ensure stable distributions.
+A good withdrawal strategy can help reduce taxes in retirement and ensure stable distributions.

 And though some of your assets, such as Social Security or pensions, provide “guaranteed income,” they are often not able to provide all of the income you need.
 Your income strategy should be able to cover expenses where these guaranteed sources cannot.